-Wardens provide a uniformed, semi-official presence in residential areas and have a duty to promote community safety, environmental improvements and housing management.
-They can investigate a complaint about anti-social behaviour and, if necessary, refer the matter to the police.
-Not all local authority areas have a scheme.
+Wardens provide a uniformed, semi-official presence in residential areas.
+They have a duty to promote community safety and environmental improvements and can also support housing management.
+They may be able to investigate a complaint about anti-social behaviour and, if necessary, refer the matter to the police.
+Not all areas have a scheme.
 Ask your local authority or local police whether there is one in your area.